White settlement in Zimbabwe before 1923: Rule by the British South Africa Company and Legislative Council

 From 1894 the colony's executive branch was run by the BSAC's administrator.
 The Southern Rhodesia Order in Council created a quasi-legislature called the Southern Rhodesia Legislative Council.
 Elections were held in 1899, 1902, 1905, 1908, 1911, 1914 and 1920.

-There was a gradual de facto transition from complete rule by the British South Africa Company to self-government by the white settlers.
+There was a gradual de facto transition from complete rule by the British South Africa Company to self-government by the European settlers.
 By 1903 the Southern Rhodesia Legislative Council consisted of seven officials of the British South Africa Company and seven elected settlers.
 In 1907 and later the settlers had the majority of the seats.
 By the outbreak of the First World War, settlers had formed the Campaign for Responsible Government (later the Responsible Government Association) under Charles Coghlan, who became Rhodesia's first Prime Minister.

 In 1918, the BSAC cut back on expenditure and public services such as the mail system, which worsened its popularity among settlers.
 Agitation continued to grow for self-rule independent of any private corporation.
 The Legislative Council election of 1920 resulted in a majority who favoured immediate moves towards establishing 'Responsible Government' within the colony.
 Immediately after the election, the Legislative Council passed a resolution requesting the United Kingdom government to inaugurate responsible government.
 The UK established a Commission under Earl Buxton, a former Liberal minister.
 The Commission reported in 1921 that the Colony was ready for responsible government and that a referendum should be held to confirm it.
 On 27 October 1922 a referendum was held to determine whether the colony should join the Union of South Africa or establish self-government.
 The self-government camp won the referendum by a wide margin.